mesosphere/dcos-docs-site/pages/dkp/konvoy/1.4/release-notes/index.md

 #### Bug fixes

 - Fix a bug where `HTTP_PROXY` environment variable set on the host may prevent from installing successfully.
-- Fix a bug with the airgapped artifact where `konvoy init` would fail with `Error: unexpected client error: reference not found`, requiring users to run `cd kubernetes-base-addons && git checkout master`.
+- Fix a bug with the air-gapped artifact where `konvoy init` would fail with `Error: unexpected client error: reference not found`, requiring users to run `cd kubernetes-base-addons && git checkout master`.
 - Fix a bug where the `kubelet` and `chrony` Systemd services may not automatically start after a machine reboot.

 #### Component version changes